Games Played 37

 Date of Birth 30/01/1961

 Renmark’s Mark Mickan was a late starter in the VFL/AFL despite winning three best and fairest awards at West Adelaide.
-He was West’s skipper in 1986 and he became the Brisbane Bears’ first captain in 1987.
+He was West’s skipper in 1986 and he became the then Brisbane Bears’ first captain in 1987.

 He had two stints as an assistant coach at Adelaide and coached SANFL clubs Woodville-West Torrens, Glenelg and West Adelaide, whom he guided to the 2015 premiership.
 He was inducted to the SA Football Hall of Fame in 2002.